imyrvold/imyrvold.github.io-ivan/Content/hummingbird/firestore-hummingbird.md

 Xcode's console should now have printed both the email and userID.

 ## Add Todo controller and FirestoreService
+In this section we are at last going to explore how we can get data from a Firestore collection.
+We will start by making a `Todo` API route controller that will route the API calls that arrives to the correct route method, and a `FirestoreService` that will help us quering Firestore collection for data that the `Todo` controller needs.

 Add a new folder under App, and name it `Services`.
 Add a Swift file named `FirestoreService` to the folder.
 The content of the `FirestoreService` is this:

 ```swift